Is XML format still relevant?

 - Data Formats

 How to open an XML file?

-XML files are very easy to open and view, you can use a simple text editor or view it using tools like the online service XML viewer.
-Its excellent ‘Tree View’ option represents your XML Data in a convenient way.
+XML files are very easy to open and view, you can use a simple text editor or view it using some online tools.
+No doubt a ‘Tree View’ option of such tools represents your XML Data in a convenient way.

 XML files can also be opened directly in some web browsers while notable programs like these are used to edit them:

 A lot of programs use the XML format as a default way to save their data but that does not mean that you can make it do anything just because it can be edited easily.
 To really use an XML file you have to know what that specific file is designed for in particular.
 For instance, XML used in web publishing formats the data intuitively and uses a different approach than a word processor that uses it as a standard file saver.

 As the name suggests XML is a very extensible and vast language.
 You can use it to create your own markup language.
 You have to first define this language in DTD or XML Schema file to standardize the way to describe your information.
 Using XML means you no longer require writing focus programs on proprietary data software.
 Here are a few of vast range of applications of the XML:

 Web task automation